 Grip is another: gym shoes will not slip, unlike socks.

-Gym shoes will also prevent you developing Sever's disease, which occurs as children are growing.
+Gym shoes will also prevent your child from developing Sever's disease, which occurs as children are growing.

 What is Sever's disease?

-Because gymnasts' feet suffer repeated impacts with no cushioning, micro injuries can form in the heel and lead to pain that prevents them from training.
+Because gymnasts’ feet suffer repeated impacts with no cushioning, micro injuries can form in the heel, leading to pain that prevents them from training.

-This issue appears as children are growing but it is not serious, and will go away if rested.
+This issue appears as children are growing, but it is not serious and will go away if they rest.

-Nevertheless, the best way to prevent Sever's disease is to wear gym shoes with a heel protector that will cushion landings and prevent it from occurring in the first place.
+The best way to prevent Sever's disease is to wear gym shoes with a heel protector that will cushion landings and prevent the disease from occurring in the first place.